fcatuhe/raphaele-rodellar.fr/README.md

 ## Staging

-Any push to staging will trigger the GitHub Action to deploy.
+Any push to staging will trigger the `deploy-staging` GitHub Action.

 ## Production

-GitHub Action to deploy is restricted to the `main` branch.
+`deploy` GitHub Action is restricted to the `main` branch.
-The restriction comes from the `github-pages` environment selected deployment branch.